aidynhillyard/aidynhillyard/README.md

 ### Case 5: Hamburger Nav Area
 When I ran into difficulty with getting my hamburger nav to expand vertically, I received brainstorming and bug-squashing help from Matt Powell and Taylor Polli Overturf.
 Matt helped me figure out how to move my links to accomplish the styling I needed, and Taylor introduced me to the "viewport height" styling, which I implemented in other sections.

-### Case 6: Jquery Hide/Show Overlay
-I used this StackOverflow link to test jquery show/hide [link](https://stackoverflow.com/questions/15722997/jquery-mouseover-image-overlay/15724797), but I used hover instead of mouseover and also used both jquery documentation to explore the hide/show methods: [link](https://api.jquery.com/show/) and W3 Schools' example of the hover method: [link](https://www.w3schools.com/jquery/jquery_events.asp).
-I also received guidance from Nathaniel Stack re: `.offset` and how to position the overlay using the x,y coordinates.

 ### Case 7: Font Size From Px to Em
 I followed this guide that Lauren Colvin linked in Slack to change the font size from px to em: [link](https://andy-carter.com/blog/using-scalable-css-units-for-font-sizes)